hughbreslin/neorv32_mchp_simple/README.md

     - Locate "USB FP5 Serial Converter A", right click and select "Install WinUSB".

 ![USB Driver Tool](./images/usbdt.png)
-    - Note: this step should be reverted and the default "USB FP5 Serial Convertor A" driver restored.
+    - **_NOTE:_** this step should be reverted and the default "USB FP5 Serial Convertor A" driver restored.

 ![USB Driver Tool](./images/usbdt-restore.png)
 6. In SoftConsole click apply the settings and select "Debug".